gavinlenuzza-rgb/gavinlenuzza-rgb/README.md

 <h1>Hi, I'm Gavin!<br/> <a href="https://www.linkedin.com/in/gavinlenuzza/">I am interested in Information Technology, Netwoirking and Cybersecurity </a>

-<h2>Description</h2>
-I am currently a Subway manager in Ipswich.
-I am looking to apply my skills and Education to transition into the information technology field.
-My biggest dream is to be apart of the Australian Space agency supporting the county in this new wonderous endeavour. </h2>

 <h2>👨‍💻 Software Development Projects:</h2>

 - <b>Subway staff customer Java project</b>